-June 4, 2020: Both Molly Smith and Karl Arabian were pretty new to the profession of physical therapy when they were thrust into a vital but harrowing role that neither of them could have anticipated.
-Their hospitals became early epicenters for treating patients with COVID-19, and the two physical therapists found themselves on the front lines in the pandemic’s early hot spots — Seattle, in Molly’s case, and New York City in Karl’s.
+June 4, 2020: Molly Smith and Karl Arabian were new to the physical therapy profession when they were thrust into a vital role.
+Their hospitals became ground zero for treating patients with COVID-19.
+The two found themselves on the front lines in the pandemic’s early hot spots — Seattle, in Molly’s case, and New York City in Karl’s.

-In this episode of Move Forward Radio, the PTs describe the circumstances of their trials by fire, and their responses as movement experts to both the immediate and ongoing needs of patients in the hospital whose bodies are badly deconditioned by the virus’s effects.
-They also talk about the continued rehabilitation needs for COVID survivors long after their discharge from the hospital.
+In this episode, the PTs describe their trials by fire.
+How did these movement experts meet the needs of hospital patients badly weakened by the virus?
+What are the continued recovery needs for COVID survivors long after their discharge from the hospital?

-Molly and Karl share stories about some of their patients — including one who survived the Nazi Holocaust.
+Molly and Karl answer these questions and share stories about some of their patients — including one Holocaust survivor.
 The PTs also have takeaway messages and advice for listeners based on their expertise and experiences.

 Here’s our conversation with Molly and Karl.